dhawk/concurrent-pascal-compiler/interrupt-problems.md

 }
 ~~~

 The first if statement in the main loop checks the TMR0 flag.
-If the flag is set it means that the ADC period has completed.
-If completed the velocity value is read from the ADCRES registers.
+If the flag is set it means that the ADC period has completed and the velocity value is read from the ADRES registers.
 Then the ADC and TMR0 are restarted for another cycle (details not shown).

 For illustrative purposes a second hardware module flag is tested and handled in the second if statement of the main loop.

 Lastly the `control_throttle` subroutine is called with the latest velocity reading.

 The busy-loop approach can be adequate for simple applications but may be insufficient for hardware modules requiring quick response times.
-A common problem will be that a low priority hardware handler is already executing when a high priority hardware operation completes but its flag won't even be examined until the low priority handler finishes and the main loop cycles back around to look at it.
-Ideally the higher priority handler would run immediately, however in a single threaded language that is difficult to do without resorting to spaghetti code.
+A common problem will be that a low priority hardware handler is already executing when a high priority hardware operation completes, but the high priority flag won't even be examined until the low priority handler finishes and the main loop cycles back around to look at it.
+Ideally the higher priority handler would run immediately, but in a single threaded language that is difficult to do without resorting to spaghetti code.

 # Interrupt Subroutine Approach

 Although C and Basic are single-threaded (non-concurrent) languages, some implementations provide an "interrupt subroutine" that can be "called from the hardware" in response to an interrupt.
-The compiler generates special code for these interrupt subroutines to save all CPU registers on entry and re-load them on exit.
+The compiler generates special code for these interrupt subroutines that saves all CPU registers on entry and re-loads them on exit.
 When an interrupt occurs the main program thread is briefly suspended while the interrupt subroutine runs and then resumed when it completes.
 The register saving guarantees that the interupted main program thread is not corrupted.
 Adding interrupt subroutines to a single-threaded language provides a limited concurrency capability.

 An abbreviated outline of the cruise control embedded software using this approach is as follows: